chenglinj/nimo-crypto-api/README.md

 ## Usage

-Once the setup is complete, you can use the microservices by sending POST requests to the API.
+Once the setup is complete, you can use the microservices by sending requests to the API.
 Here’s how:

+### 1. `POST /crypto/price`

+### Description
+This endpoint allows users to look up cryptocurrency prices by specifying one or more cryptocurrencies and fiat currencies.
+It sends the price data via email and saves the search history to DynamoDB.

 ### Example Request